PatrickTheGamerz/OrangeVest/README.md

             <div class="education-step-label">Module 4</div>
             <h3>Journal your decisions</h3>
             <p>
-              Capturing why you entered or exited positions helps you see patterns in your reactions, not just in the market.
+              Recording why you entered or exited trades turns the platform into a feedback loop, not just a price screen.
             </p>
             <div class="education-caption">
-              Try: after you close a demo trade, jot down what felt easy and what felt uncomfortable.
+              Try: after every session, note one thing you did well and one you’ll tighten next time.
             </div>
           </div>
         </div>